 The Abridged Study Guide is a short, essential how-to guide to passing the United States Customs and Immigration Services' Naturalization Test, but it elaborates on the underlying logic and serves as a basic summary of the American constitutional order and political history.
 It is approximately 60 pages total, divided, like the citizenship test, into seven sections:

 - Colonial Period and Independence

 - Recent American History

-The Civic Literacy Curriculum was developed based on the United States Customs and Immigration Services' Naturalization Test.
-The study guides were created by the faculty at the School of Civic and Economic Thought and Leadership.
+These study guides are abridged from the full Civic Literacy Curriculum and were similarly created by the faculty at the School of Civic and Economic Thought and Leadership.
 If you're interested in learning more on how to utilize the Civic Literacy Curriculum in your classroom, contact us here.

 Ready for the test?

 If you're ready to try the Civic Literacy Test, you can start it here.
 The test consists of 100 questions from the seven sections included in the Civic Literacy Curriculum.
 It is also modeled from the U.S. Citizenship and Immigration Services Naturalization Test.